tahjib07/NeuroBehavioral-Insights/README.md

 - **Matplotlib**: For generating bar charts and visualizations.
 - **Excel**: To handle `.xlsx` files containing experimental data.

+## 📂 Dataset

+The dataset used in this analysis is available in the `dataset/` folder.
+It contains the following columns:

+- `Group`: Experimental group (Control, Standard, Sample1, Sample2)
+- `Metric`: The measure being analyzed (e.g., Head Dips, Immobility Time)
+- `SEM`: Standard Error of the Mean (for error bars)

+The dataset can be used to reproduce the visualizations and analyses shown in this project.

 ## 📊 Visualizations

 The following metrics were visualized using **bar charts with error bars (SEM)**: